 - Pour the juice into a fermentation vessel.
 Fill it up to 75% of its volume, leaving some space for foam and carbon dioxide.
-Attach a water seal of any design to the neck.
-You can use a medical glove with a hole in a finger.
+Attach airlock of any design to the neck.

 Pumpkin win with homemade airlock from a cork and tube

 An example of fermentation under a glove (Homemade airlock)

 - Transfer the must to a dark place (or just cover it) with a stable temperature of 18-27°C.

 - 5 days after the airlock has been installed add the remaining sugar—35 oz/100 grams per 1 liter of water.
 To do this open the vessel, pour 250-300 ml of the fermenting juice separately, dilute sugar, and then pour the obtained syrup back into the fermentation vessel, and close it with a water seal without stirring.